 The tables below show the composition and status of the Private Education Loan portfolio aged by number of months in active repayment status (months for which a scheduled monthly payment was due).
 Active repayment status includes loans on which borrowers are making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period.
 Our experience shows that the percentage of loans in forbearance status decreases the longer the loans have been in active repayment status.
-At March 31, 2017, loans in forbearance status as a percentage of total loans in repayment and forbearance were 2.4 percent for Private Education Loans that have been in active repayment status for fewer than 25 months.
-Approximately 75 percent of our Private Education Loans in forbearance status fewer than 25 months.
+At June 30, 2017, loans in forbearance status as a percentage of total loans in repayment and forbearance were 2.4 percent for Private Education Loans that have been in active repayment status for fewer than 25 months.
+Approximately 75 percent of our Private Education Loans in forbearance status for the percentage status have been in active repayment status fewer than 25 months.